Category Archives: pr2_en

 In this task, you will create a utility that will be able to count how many files of each category exist (e.g. how many image files in a directory and its subdirectories).
 We will only create the part that categorizes files and counts the totals.

-Note: To demonstrate the potential of combining programs you need to be in a Linux.
-Easiest way is to test in the university environment (use the lab computer, Horizongate or create an SSH tunnel to one of our servers or lab computers).
+Note: To demonstrate the potential of combining programs you need have access to a bash environment.
+Easiest way is to test in the university environment (use the lab computer, remote desktop or create an SSH tunnel to one of our servers or lab computers).

 Requirements